 Same-day tooth extraction in an emergency is a process that typically takes well over an hour.
 Once it’s done, your jaw may be a little e sore, but pain after tooth extractions is bearable; you can take over-the-counter painkillers.
 Then it’s just a matter of allowing enough time for tooth extraction healing to prevent a tooth extraction infection.

-After the same day tooth extraction or emergency tooth removal our dentist will give you a prescription for antibiotics.
+After the same day tooth extraction or emergency tooth removal our qualified dentist will give you a prescription for antibiotics.
 You have to take the full dose for it to be effective.

 Pain After Tooth Extractions